Applies to PowerApps and Dynamics 365 for Customer Engagement apps version 9.x

-From an integration with another system that uses the Dynamics 365 for Customer Engagement web services.
+From an integration with another system that uses the Dynamics 365 for Customer Engagement for Customer Engagement web services.

-From a custom client application that uses the Dynamics 365 for Customer Engagement web services.
+From a custom client application that uses the Dynamics 365 for Customer Engagement for Customer Engagement web services.

 Developers can learn more in this topic: Create your own actions.